Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Experiment results

 \subsection{WUSU}

-The quantitative results for the WUSU datasets are listed in Table \ref{tab:quan_results_wusu}.
-In general, change detection performance on the WUSU dataset is lower than on the SpaceNet 7 dataset.
-For bi-temporal change detection, only ScratchFormer, L-UNet, and the multi-task methods exceed an F1 score of 0.275 and an IoU value of 0.160.
+Change detection performance on the WUSU dataset is lower than on the SpaceNet 7 dataset (Table \ref{tab:quan_results_wusu}).
+For bi-temporal change detection, only ScratchFormer, L-UNet, and Multi-Task L-UNet exceed an F1 score of 0.275 and an IoU value of 0.160.
 In comparison, accuracy values for the continuous change detection task are slightly higher, except for the proposed method.
-Overall, our method outperforms all other methods on both change detection tasks.
-For building segmentation, F1 scores of 0.500 and IoU values of 0.300 are exceeded by all methods with a segmentation output except Multi-Task L-UNet.
-U-Net and HRNet outperform the multi-task methods; however, the best results were achieved by the proposed method with an F1 score of 0.663 and an IoU value of 0.496.
+Overall, our method outperformed all other methods on both change detection tasks.
+This also applied to the building segmentation task, where the proposed method achieved an F1 score of 0.663 and an IoU value of 0.496.

-Qualitative results for the WUSU dataset are shown for urban change detection and building segmentation in Figures \ref{fig:qual_results_ch_wusu} and \ref{fig:qual_results_seg_wusu}, respectively.
-All change detection methods considered in this visual comparison suffer from a large number of FN pixels (purple).
-In contrast, the proposed method is considerably more effective in detecting urban changes.
-In addition, the segmentation results for the last image in the time series (see Figure \ref{fig:qual_results_seg_wusu}) demonstrate that the selected methods accurately map built-up area, even under challenging conditions with considerable off-nadir angles and shadows.
-Most incorrect predictions (FNs and FPs) are present at the edges of buildings, but a few buildings were also completely omitted.
-In general, the proposed method produces fewer FPs and FNs than the selected methods in this comparison.